About the author

 Recognizing the economic benefits of production—job creation, tourism, and increased local spending—Illinois built its film incentive program to compete with those in other states such as California, Georgia, Louisiana, and New York.

-Over time, the program has evolved, with expanded funding to meet the needs of production.
-Today it remains one of the most competitive film tax incentives in the country and stands as a cornerstone of the state’s filmmaking infrastructure, offering robust support to both small and large-scale projects.
+With these enhancements, the Illinois film tax credit remains one of the most competitive film tax incentives in the country and stands as a cornerstone of the state’s filmmaking infrastructure, offering robust support to both small and large-scale projects.

 What are Illinois film incentives?